ue22-p21/web-xkcd/index.md

 ).start()
 ```

-* add a second, independant, area in the page, that implements the same logic - possibly within a completely different layout
+* this should let you add a second, independant, area in the page, that implements the same logic - possibly within a completely different layout

+## option B

+* keep track of the latest issue number, and disable the prev/next buttons when
+  they will be ineffective
+* *hint:* this might lead you to change `fetchIssue` so that it returns the current `num` in addition to displaying it

+## option C
+* display the issue title, date, and alternative text, in addition to its number
+* any other improvement that you find useful or interesting